Costa Rica Slow

 Sandy Wu, R.Ac, R.H.N.

-Born and raised in Vancouver, Canada, Sandy was influenced as a child by visiting Buddhist temples with her father and being mesmerized by the sounds of ancient chants and observing elaborate images of deities.
+Born and raised in Vancouver, Canada, Sandy was influenced as a child by visits to Buddhist temples, mesmerized by the sounds of ancient chants and the elaborate images of deities.

-With the attitude of a lifelong student and service, Sandy brings nearly two decades of experience cultivated throughout her time studying in India and teaching in Bali, Nicaragua, and Costa Rica.
-Sandy is excited to share the transformational effects that a daily yoga practice can bring, from focus to strength and inner peace.
+A lifelong student, Sandy brings nearly two decades of experience cultivated through her time studying in India and teaching in Bali, Nicaragua, and Costa Rica.
+She is excited to share the transformational effects that a daily yoga practice can bring—from focus to strength to inner peace.

 〰️